-Welcome to our ranking of the 20 best small colleges for environmental science majors on a budget.
+We've created a list of the 20 best small colleges for environmental science majors on a budget.
 To make it onto our list, each college has to adhere to our strict criteria:

 Each of these top schools has a minimum of three relevant programs for students seeking a bachelor's degree in environmental studies or a related area (including but not limited to ecology, environmental engineering, forestry, marine biology, natural resource conservation, sustainability studies, and wildlife science).
 In addition, they each maintain an overall undergraduate graduation rate of at least 40%.